 In addition, the law requires service providers to store traffic data for a period of no less than 90 days from the date on which the data is input into a computer system and up to 2 years in special cases.

 Popular eCommerce Sites

-Thailand’s mix of international and local eCommerce stores is indicative of Thai consumers preference for variety when it comes to online shopping.
-Global players such as Amazon, eBay, and Agoda continue to remain popular, while WeLoveShopping and Pantipmarket, local C2C marketplaces and online communities, have proven to be strong contenders that cater to local tastes.
+Thailand’s mix of international and local eCommerce stores is indicative of Thai consumers wanting variety when it comes to online shopping.
+Global players such as Amazon, eBay, and Agoda continue to remain popular while WeLoveShopping and Pantipmarket as local C2C marketplaces and online communities, prove strong contenders that cater to local tastes.